 The committee may meet in person or electronically.
 Decisions are made by unanimous consent of the committee members.

-In deciding whether to suspend a UNH-sponsored education abroad activity, approve travel to a country with a U.S. Department of State risk rating of Level 3 or Level 4, or approve travel to a high risk destination, the ITRRC will consider the following factors:
+In deciding whether to suspend a UNH-sponsored education abroad activity, approve travel to a country or area with a U.S. Department of State risk rating of Level 3 or Level 4, or approve travel to a high risk destination, the ITRRC will consider the following factors:

 - Educational purpose of the activity